 Clinic Classroom Component

 A required element of every student's first semester in any clinic program (in-house and externship) is the classroom component.
-This component consists of eight weeks of skills training through small group simulation exercises for 90 minutes per week.

 Course Work Outside the Clinic